 This is significant to Fishermans Bend given its location adjacent to the Yarra River and Port Phillip Bay.
 Fishermans Bend is planned to be Australia’s largest Green Star Community, setting a benchmark for sustainable and resilient urban transformation.

-The Strategy was developed with Melbourne Water, South East Water, City of Melbourne, City of Port Phillip, Water Sensitive Cities Australia, and the Office of the Victorian Government Architect.
+The Strategy was developed by the Fishermans Bend Taskforce, together with the Department of Environment, Land, Water and Planning, Melbourne Water, South East Water, City of Melbourne, City of Port Phillip, Water Sensitive Cities Australia, and the Office of the Victorian Government Architect.

 This is the first and largest strategy of its kind to see all the partners come together and it builds on the Fishermans Bend Framework sustainability goals.